Vedant-Mhatre/AWS-notes/databases.md

 Can also asynchornously replicate your snapshots to S3 in another region for disaster recovery

-PRiced acrossed compute node hours.
+Priced acrossed compute node hours.
 Not charged on leader node hours, only compute node hours will incur charges

+Also charged for backups and data transfer(only within VPC)

+currently available in only 1 AZ

+can restore snapshots to new AZs in event of an outage

+backups is enabled by default with a 1 day retention period